Vladimir-Ciuculescu/Vladimir-Ciuculescu/README.md

 ## About me ✍️

 Hello there 👋, I am Vladi(mir).
-I am a passionate front end and mobile developer with a keen interest in creating intuitive and responsive user interfaces.
+I am a passionate mobile developer with a keen interest in creating intuitive and responsive user interfaces.
 I constantly strive to stay up-to-date with the latest technologies and frameworks, trying to provide the best user experience.

 ### 🛠 Tech Stack